justincoding618/esmfold/README.md

 Alternatively, you can also install a streamlit virtual enviornment in the terminal, which you can find here:  https://docs.streamlit.io/get-started/installation/command-line

-Once you have setup your vitrual environement, you will run the command `conda activate [yourstreamlitenv_name]`.
+Once you have setup your vitrual environement, you will run the command `conda activate [yourstreamlitenv_name]` (replace with your virtual environment name).

 ## Installing Libraries to Your Virtual Environment
 Once you have activated your virtual environment, you will need to install the following: